danielflower/internal-npm-server/README.md

 ===================

 This application allows you to run a local NPM server behind a firewall.
 It downloads modules from the central NPM registry on demand and caches them on your filesystem.
+The main use case is where your NPM server can access the Internet but development machines cannot.
+It also allows you to build your own NPM library, having only packages explicitly published to it.

 ### Why use an internal NPM server?